Code EMA Indicators in Pine Script: Practical Examples for Traders

 fill(plot(fast_ema), plot(slow_ema), color=fast_ema > slow_ema ? color.new(color.green, 80) : color.new(color.red, 80))

-- The fast EMA (red) reacts quickly to price changes
+- Fast EMA (red) moves quickly as price changes

-- The slow EMA (blue) shows the longer-term trend
+- Slow EMA (blue) shows the broader trend

-When the fast EMA crosses above the slow EMA, it might be time to consider buying.
-When it crosses below, maybe time to sell.
-The colored fill makes it super easy to see the relationship at a glance.
+When the fast crosses above the slow EMA, consider opening a long position.
+When it crosses below, that is your short signal.
+The colored area makes the relationship obvious at a glance.

 If you want to explore more advanced moving average techniques, check out the Madrid Moving Average Ribbon which uses 19 different moving averages for even clearer trend signals.